The Best Southern Cakes, From Lane Cake To Coca-Cola Cake

 Hummingbird Carrot Cake

-This cake is a gorgeous and wet cake, at the beginning called Dr. Bird Cake.
-It landed in America thru the 1979 efforts of the Jamaican Tourist Board.
-Iconic Southern Living mag posted the recipe in its 1978 trouble, and through 1990, it had earned the title of the most asked recipe in Southern Living’s history.
+This cake is a gorgeous wet cake at the beginning, called Dr. Bird Cake.
+It landed in America through the 1979 efforts of the Jamaican Tourist Board.
+Iconic Southern Living mag posted the recipe in its 1978 trouble; through 1990, it had earned the title of the most asked recipe in Southern Living’s history.

 Get the Hummingbird Carrot Cake recipe from Marcy Goldman.